Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 Optional:

 - `access_token_consumer_by` (List of String) When the plugin tries to apply an access token to a Kong consumer mapping, it tries to find a matching Kong consumer from properties defined using this configuration parameter.
 The parameter can take an array of alues.
 Valid values are `id`, `username`, and `custom_id`.
+Default: ["custom_id","username"]
 - `access_token_consumer_claim` (List of String) When you set a value for this parameter, the plugin tries to map an arbitrary claim specified with this configuration parameter (for example, `sub` or `username`) in an access token to Kong consumer entity.
 - `access_token_introspection_authorization` (String) If the introspection endpoint requires client authentication (client being the JWT Signer plugin), you can specify the `Authorization` header's value with this configuration parameter.
 - `access_token_introspection_body_args` (String) This parameter allows you to pass URL encoded request body arguments.
 For example: `resource=` or `a=1&b=&c`.
 - `access_token_introspection_consumer_by` (List of String) When the plugin tries to do access token introspection results to Kong consumer mapping, it tries to find a matching Kong consumer from properties defined using this configuration parameter.
 The parameter can take an array of values.
+Default: ["custom_id","username"]
 - `access_token_introspection_consumer_claim` (List of String) When you set a value for this parameter, the plugin tries to map an arbitrary claim specified with this configuration parameter (such as `sub` or `username`) in access token introspection results to the Kong consumer entity.
 - `access_token_introspection_endpoint` (String) When you use `opaque` access tokens and you want to turn on access token introspection, you need to specify the OAuth 2.0 introspection endpoint URI with this configuration parameter.
 - `access_token_introspection_hint` (String) If you need to give `hint` parameter when introspecting an access token, use this parameter to specify the value.
 By default, the plugin sends `hint=access_token`.
 Default: "access_token"
 - `access_token_introspection_jwt_claim` (List of String) If your introspection endpoint returns an access token in one of the keys (or claims) within the introspection results (`JSON`).
 If the key cannot be found, the plugin responds with `401 Unauthorized`.
 Also if the key is found but cannot be decoded as JWT, it also responds with `401 Unauthorized`.
 - `access_token_introspection_leeway` (Number) Adjusts clock skew between the token issuer introspection results and Kong.
 The value is added to introspection results (`JSON`) `exp` claim/property before checking token expiry against Kong servers current time in seconds.
 You can disable access token introspection `expiry` verification altogether with `config.verify_access_token_introspection_expiry`.
 Default: 0
 - `access_token_introspection_scopes_claim` (List of String) Specify the claim/property in access token introspection results (`JSON`) to be verified against values of `config.access_token_introspection_scopes_required`.
 This supports nested claims.
 For example, with Keycloak you could use `[ "realm_access", "roles" ]`, hich can be given as `realm_access,roles` (form post).
 If the claim is not found in access token introspection results, and you have specified `config.access_token_introspection_scopes_required`, the plugin responds with `403 Forbidden`.
+Default: ["scope"]
 - `access_token_introspection_scopes_required` (List of String) Specify the required values (or scopes) that are checked by an introspection claim/property specified by `config.access_token_introspection_scopes_claim`.
 - `access_token_introspection_timeout` (Number) Timeout in milliseconds for an introspection request.
 The plugin tries to introspect twice if the first request fails for some reason.
 If both requests timeout, then the plugin runs two times the `config.access_token_introspection_timeout` on access token introspection.
 - `access_token_issuer` (String) The `iss` claim of a signed or re-signed access token is set to this value.
 Original `iss` claim of the incoming token (possibly introspected) is stored in `original_iss` claim of the newly signed access token.
 Default: "kong"